KatharinaTrinley/MechInterp-Aya-Neuron-Specialization/all-exp-s/Aya/Neuron-specialization/README.md

 # Neuron Specialization in Multilingual LLMs

-This repository contains tools for investigating neuron specialization in the AYA-23 multilingual language model across different language pairs.
+This folder contains tools for investigating neuron specialization in the AYA-23 multilingual language model across different language pairs.

 ## Overview